AirbusA321NX/NASA_2/data-pipeline/VISUALIZATION_DASHBOARD_README.md

-# NASA OSDR Advanced Visualization & Dashboard System
+# NASA OSDR Advanced Visualization Features (Integrated)

 ## Overview

-This comprehensive visualization and dashboard system provides interactive, real-time analytics for NASA OSDR (Open Science Data Repository) data.
-The system combines advanced visualization techniques with AI-powered insights to deliver actionable intelligence for space biology research.
+The advanced visualization features previously available in the standalone Streamlit dashboard have been integrated into our consolidated Next.js dashboard.
+This document describes the visualization capabilities that are now accessible through the main dashboard at http://localhost:3000.

-## 🌟 Key Features
+## 🌟 Integrated Visualization Features

-### Interactive Dashboards
-- **Streamlit-based Interface**: Modern, responsive web interface
-- **Real-time Updates**: Live data streaming and automatic refresh
-- **Cross-platform Compatibility**: Works on desktop, tablet, and mobile devices
-- **Customizable Layouts**: Flexible grid system and responsive design

 ### Advanced Visualization Types